Matej4545/dependency-visualization/README.md

 This tool was developed as part of Master's thesis "Visualization of Vulnerabilities in Open Source Software Dependencies" by Matej Groman at FI MUNI.

+## Contents

+- (dir) sample_bom
+  - contains sample CycloneDX SBOM files which can be used for DepVis evaluation
+- (dir) src/depvis-next
+  - contains the DepVis application
+- .env.example
+  - example environmental variables used for `docker-compose`
+- `docker-compose.yml`
+  - A Docker Compose file which can be used for local deployment
+- `docker-compose-azure.yml`
+  - A Docker Compose file which can be used for deplyment into Azure Containers

 ## Prerequisites

 - Docker & Docker Compose